 Drive, but don’t plan on going on opening day.
 Wait until Tuesday, Wednesday or Thursday to avoid the line to get in.
 Also, stock up on road sodas and adult diapers.

-Camp in a tent
+Camp in a tent at Burning Man?

 - It’s easy to pack.
 If you plan on driving to Burning Man, your car will crammed with all of your necessities for the week and a tent won’t take up too much room.

 - It’s easy to assemble.
 Even really large tents are reasonable fast and easy to put together.